-- 8. Folate and neural tube defects: Adequate folate status prior to and early in pregnancy may reduce the risk of neural tube defects (a birth defect). - 9.
-Dietary noncariogenic carbohydrate sweeteners and dental caries (cavities): Foods sweetened with sugar alcohols, D-tagatose, and sucralose do not promote tooth decay. - 10.
+- 7. Fruits and vegetables and cancer: Diets low in fat and rich in fruits and vegetables may reduce the risk of certain cancers. - 8.
+Folate and neural tube defects: Adequate folate status before and early in pregnancy may reduce the risk of neural tube defects (a birth defect). - 9.
+Dietary noncariogenic carbohydrate sweeteners and dental caries (cavities): Foods sweetened with sugar alcohols, D-tagatose, and sucralose do not promote tooth - 10.
 Soluble fiber from certain foods and risk of coronary heart disease: Diets low in fat and rich in these types of fiber can help reduce the risk of heart disease. - 11.
 Soy protein and risk of coronary heart disease: Foods rich in soy protein as part of a low-fat diet may help reduce the risk of heart disease. - 12.
-Plant sterol/stanol esters and risk of coronary heart disease: Diets low in saturated fat and cholesterol that also contain several daily servings of plant stanols/sterols may reduce the risk of heart disease. - 13.
-Whole grain foods and risk of heart disease and
+Plant sterol/stanol esters and risk of coronary heart disease: Diets low in saturated fat and cholesterol that also contain several daily servings of plant stanols/ sterols may reduce the risk of heart disease. - 13.
+Whole-grain foods and risk of heart disease and certain cancers: Diets high in whole-grain foods and other plant foods and low in total fat, saturated fat, and cholesterol may help reduce the risk of heart disease and certain - 14.
+Potassium and the risk of high blood pressure and stroke: Diets that contain good sources of potassium may reduce the risk of high blood pressure and stroke. - 15.
+Fluoridated water and reduced risk of dental caries: Drinking fluoridated water may reduce the risk of dental caries or tooth decay.